 Action: None needed.
 Always ensure there is clean water, refreshed morning and night, available in a shallow dish (a terracotta plantpot saucer is an ideal depth, and heavy enough not to tip).
 Providing a dish of cat food each evening at dusk will help her and her babies stay healthy, and will save her having to come out in the day.

-During August and September juveniles (born in May/June) will be leaving mum and striking out on their own for the first time.
+During August and September juveniles born in July will be leaving mum and striking out on their own for the first time.
 They are particularly vulnerable as natural food and water is in very short supply now, and they haven’t the reserves to withstand starvation or thirst for any period.
 If they aren’t lucky enough to find a garden that provides food during the night, they will become desperate and severe hunger will drive them out to search in the daytime also.

 Purpose: Desperate to find food/water.

 Position: These youngsters will still keep to shade and cover as much as possible, but will come out in the open, scouring the ground for food.
 Behaviour: They will look as if they are on a mission, and will be actively searching for food or drinking from any water source.
 They will be weak, so will occasionally stop to rest behind a plant or under a bench, but will always try to be under cover and out of the sun as much as possible.

 Action: If this behaviour is observed please place a dish of water and a dish of cat or dog food near to the hedgehog, then go indoors and leave her in peace - no photos/filming.
 If you are unsure, ring a hedgehog rescue for advice, we’re always happy to help.